 There was a time when an inventor could simply focus on inventing interesting products and hope for one of them to become successful.
 Nowadays, with so many inventions hitting the market every year, and millions more being conceived or pitched to investors behind the scenes, the act of inventing a concept or prototype is no longer even much of an achievement in and of itself.
-If you ever want your inventions to see the light of day and make you a fortune, you might just need to take matters into your own hands and play the role of the entrepreneur as well.
+If you ever want your inventions to see the light of day and make you a fortune, you might just need to take matters into your own hands and play the role of the entrepreneur as well and protect your Intellectual property (IP).
 With that said, here are three skills you can add to your repertoire in order to increase your odds of inventing and bringing a popular product to the world:

 1. IP Due Diligence